-Wills can be challenged, especially if a family member misses out.
-Accordingly, it’s important that the will is constructed with a view to being effective when it’s eventually implemented.
+Wills can be challenged, especially if a family member misses out from receiving a distribution of estate proceeds.
+Accordingly, it’s important that the Will is constructed with a view to being effective when it’s eventually implemented.

-With this in mind, it may be beneficial to openly and transparently discuss your will with your beneficiaries and dependents as early as possible.
+With this in mind, it is recommended to openly and transparently discuss your Will with your beneficiaries and dependents as early as possible.